Telhara: Education

 Another is the newly founded Jaganath Dhone Jr. College, Talegaon.

 Meditation center

 "Dhamma Anakula Vipassana center" is located in Khaperkhed Telhara.
 Which is 5 km from Telhara on Telhara- Shegaon Road.
 Local Taxi and Bus are available in every 15 minutes from Telhara.
 Regular residential 10-day courses and 2, 3-day Bal anapana shibir are also held here, 10-day course is open for anyone above 20 years of age.

 Hundred and thousands of peoples are comes here every year from all over the Maharashtra.
-This is the only Vipassana Centre in Akola district.

 Geography

 Telhara has extreme climate conditions all year around.
 The town suffers from very low temperature in winter (may go up to 3 – 5 degrees), a heavy rains and very high temperatures during the summer (temperature in month of May may rise up to 48 degrees).

 It is situated near by "Gautama" river.

 Telhara has an average elevation of 274 metres (898 feet).

 Demographics

 Telhara is a Municipal Council city in district of Akola, Maharashtra.
 The Telhara city is divided into 17 wards for which elections are held every 5 years.
 The Telhara Municipal Council has estimated population of 30500 as per report released by Municipal Council of Telhara.

 Population of Children with age of 0–6 is 2352 which is 11.21% of total population of Telhara (M Cl).
-In Telhara Municipal Council, Female Sex Ratio is of 951 against state average of 929.
-Moreover, Child Sex Ratio in Telhara is around 852 compared to Maharashtra state average of 894.
-Literacy rate of Telhara city is 90.18% higher than state average of 82.34%.
-In Telhara, Male literacy is around 94.04% while female literacy rate is 86.19%.
+In Telhara Municipal Council, the female sex ratio is 951 against state average of 929.
+Moreover, the child sex ratio in Telhara is around 852 compared to Maharashtra state average of 894.
+The literacy rate of Telhara city is 90.18% higher than the state average of 82.34%.
+In Telhara, male literacy is around 94.04% while the female literacy rate is 86.19%.

 Telhara Municipal Council has total administration over 4,518 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.